 This is where Zeuterin entered the story.
 With this non-surgical injection, PAW Team could quickly, easily, and permanently sterilize male dogs at the same time they received their vaccinations.
 Zeuterin was so successful, in fact, that PAW Team used it almost exclusively for sterilizing eligible male dogs—something that saved PAW Team time and resources, and also allowed male dogs to immediately return to their people.
-(Since there are no approved products—yet!—for cats and female dogs, PAW Team partners with Portland’s Pixie Project, Multnomah County Animal Services, and Spay and Save to surgically spay and neuter these animals.)
+(During the time that Zeuterin was available, PAW Team partnered with Portland’s Pixie Project, Multnomah County Animal Services, and Spay and Save to surgically spay and neuter cats and female dogs.)

 Many organizations provide aid to animals who are “homeless” and very much in need.
 PAW Team takes this mission one step further by not only helping these animals but also reaching out to the humans who love them most, and have happened to fall on hard times.
 By administering veterinary care to pets of Portland’s homeless residents, PAW Team keeps families and their animals together when they might otherwise be tragically separated.
 Protecting the bond between animals and their owners is a worthy goal, and a reality that PAW Team volunteers continually strive to actualize.